waelhammoudeh/pgadmin4-slackbuild/README.md

 The build script in this repository has been restructured along with the package file system lay out, the package root directory now is under /opt directory.

-    A note about Slackware upgrading to python3 version 3.10.0:
+    A note about Slackware python3 version:

-This program "pgAdmin4" uses python3 extensively, the python3 upgrade is for a major version - not a bug fix upgrade - the language changed here.
-It will take time for developers to change / fix code.
-I hope that pgAdmin4 will support python3 version 3.10 soon.
 This build script was written and used with python3 version 3.9.7 installed.
+No need to worry about python3 version 3.10 for now.

 I hope somebody will find this script helpful.